jamieps/blended-realm/README.md

 - Authentication results, both positive and negative, are cached (in memory) for a configurable period.
 - Additional roles are retrieved from the final realm specified, these are additive.

+For example, a user can be authenticated against an LDAP directory but role information can be retrieved from a different realm (e.g. from a database).

 **Currently this is built against Tomcat 7, it is unlikely to work on other versions.**

 ## Configuration